 How to Make SOAP Notes for Medical Workers

-Subjective data: Post-op day 1.
+Post-op day 1.
 Patient reports some discomfort with movement, but no pain when lying in bed.
 Foley catheter has been removed, but patient has not yet been out of bed and is due to void.
-No flatulence since surgery, pt remains on clear liquid diet.
+No flatulence since surgery, patient remains on clear liquid diet.

-Plan: Encourage patient to cough/deep breathe, and use incentive spirometer.
-Assist pt to ambulate to bathroom and in hallways.
+Encourage the patient to cough/deep breathe, and use an incentive spirometer.
+Assist the patient to ambulate to the bathroom and in hallways.
 Administer pain medication as needed for pain when moving/walking.
 Continue to monitor vital signs and lab results.

 S for subjective

 O for objective

 The A in “SOAP” progress notes includes which of the following:

 3. Nursing diagnosis

 4. Patient complaints/concerns